 How might dysphagia affect my ability to eat?

 Certain types of food, such as solids or those with grainy textures, may be harder for you to swallow than others.
 This can limit your diet.
-Some patients find that drinking commercially available liquid supplements helps them maintain their weight when swallowing is difficult.
+Some patients find that drinking liquid supplements — such as shakes and smoothies — helps them maintain their weight when swallowing is difficult.
 In other cases, you may need a feeding tube to ensure you’re receiving adequate nutrition while you heal.